ccp84/go_north/README.md

 * [Play deployed game here](https://go-north.herokuapp.com/)

 ## Concept
-Users will follow onscreen prompts to select an option to progress to the next stage of their adventure.
+Users begin as a level 0 adventurer.
+By selecting from on screen options as they follow the story through the game, they can gain or loose levels on their quest to become a level 5 adventurer!
 The correct option will promote them along through the game, the wrong choice could lead them backwards, or worse.

 Overview of gameplay
 ![Gameplay Flowchart](documentation/gameplay.png)